Czech Corridor

 The Czech Corridor (Český koridor; Český koridor) or Czechoslovak Corridor (Československý koridor; Československý koridor) was a failed proposal during the Paris Peace Conference of 1919 in the aftermath of World War I and the breakup of Austria-Hungary.
 The proposal would have carved out a strip of land between Austria and Hungary to serve as a corridor between two newly formed Slavic countries with shared interests, the Kingdom of Serbs, Croats and Slovenes (Yugoslavia) and Czechoslovakia.
 A different name often given is Czech–Yugoslav Territorial Corridor.
-It is primarily referred to as "the Czech Corridor" today, because representatives of the Yugoslavia at the Peace Conference stated that they would prefer it if the corridor were to be controlled solely by Czechoslovaks.
+It is primarily referred to as "the Czech Corridor" today, because representatives of Yugoslavia at the Peace Conference stated that they would prefer it if the corridor were to be controlled solely by Czechoslovaks.
 The proposal was ultimately rejected by the conference and never again suggested.

 Territory

 The corridor would have consisted of Burgenland and neighboring areas that would be found along the future border of Austria and Hungary.
 The area is sometimes called Western Transdanubia.
 In a February 1916 memorandum to the French government, Tomáš Masaryk stated that the corridor would correct "the division of the Czechoslovaks and Yugoslavs" (i.e. West Slavs and South Slavs), arising from the 9th century Hungarian invasion.

 The planned corridor would have been some 200 kilometers long and at most 80 kilometers wide.
 It would have cut through four Hungarian counties (Moson, Sopron, Vas and Zala).
 However, there exist variant proposals that would have made the area significantly larger.